 With advanced multimedia facilities in each piano room along with boundless performance and examination possibilities, Shine Music School ensures every piano student receives overwhelming support to help them reach their highest potential.
 We teach piano students from as young as three up to as young as 95 so it is never too late to start learning.
 All classes are one on classes, so each lesson is tailored specifically to each student's skill level and individual learning desires.
 Just remember, practice makes perfect and at Shine Music School, it is our job to inspire you to practice!

 Shine Music School is an amazing fun environment that you or your child will look forward to coming to time and time again as you or your child work towards piano mastery.
-Here are great reasons to choose Shine Music for your piano lessons.
+Here are great reasons to choose Shine Music for your piano lessons in Sydney.

 And much, much more...